SpeedOut-Source/BlockLancer/README.md

 The platform ensures robust security through blockchain-based user authentication.
 User identities are protected, ensuring a safe and trustworthy environment for all participants.

-### 5. Smart Contracts for Delivery Competition
+### 5. Stellar Smart Contracts for Delivery Competition

 Smart contracts are utilized to facilitate fair competition among Sellers.
 When multiple Sellers bid on the same Offer, smart contracts automatically manage the selection process based on predefined criteria.

-### 6. Automated Smart Contract Creation on Plan Acceptance
+### 6. Automated Token Exchange on Plan Acceptance

-Upon a Buyer's acceptance of a Plan, an automated smart contract is created.
-This contract governs the terms and conditions of the project, ensuring transparent and secure transactions.
+Upon a Buyer's acceptance of a Plan, an automated NFT is generated on the stellar Blockchain.
+This NFT works as a contract, which governs the terms and conditions of the project, ensuring transparent and secure transactions.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)